VlegelsJamie/Re-Post-hoc-Concept-Bottleneck-Models/README.md

-# FACT-Project
+# [Re] Post-hoc Concept Bottleneck Models
-Repository for the final project of the FACT course at the UvA
+Repository for the reproduction study on the paper "Post-hoc Concept Bottleneck Models"